Reference

 In-text Citation

-(Author lastname or username, Year, para. #).
+(Author Last Name or username, Year, para. #).

 Look at the top and bottom of the web page for a publication date.
+You are looking for a date that applies to the content you are citing.

 Beware of the copyright or last updated date in the footer of the web page.
 This is often a site-wide footer, and not related to the publication date of the page.